apache/druid/docs/ingestion/ingestion-spec.md

   ~ under the License.
   -->

 All ingestion methods use ingestion tasks to load data into Druid.
 Streaming ingestion uses ongoing supervisors that run and supervise a set of tasks over time.
 Native batch and Hadoop-based ingestion use a one-time [task](tasks.md).
-All types of ingestion use an _ingestion spec_ to configure ingestion.
+Other than with SQL-based ingestion,  use an _ingestion spec_ to configure your ingestion.

 Ingestion specs consists of three main components: